Flexible Bayesian Product Mixture Models for Vector Autoregressions: Introduction

-Motivated by the above discussions, we propose a class of novel Bayesian non-parametric VAR models that specify Dirichlet process (DP) mixture priors independently on the different VAR model parameters.
-Our specification results in a product of Dirichlet process mixture priors that is related to the product of experts model \citep{hinton2002training} in the machine learning literature.
-A key feature of the proposed approach is the ability to allow differential clustering at multiple scales, which enables partially overlapping clusters across samples that share only a subset of common model parameters.
-The multiscale clustering mechanism bypasses the need to assume replicated samples and hence results in greater flexibility.
-The use of appropriate base measures in the DP allows shrinkage for the autocovariance elements that facilitates feature selection, and it also enables a low rank representation for the residual covariance that ensures model parsimony.
-We develop several variants of the approach that differ in terms of prior specifications on the autocovariance matrices and which encourage differential degrees of heterogeneity via different modes of multiscale clustering.
-Starting from a VAR model that allows limited clustering and greater model parsimony, we eventually develop a variant that is able to independently cluster row-specific parameters, which provides greater flexibility in practical applications.
+Motivated by the above discussions, we propose a broad class of novel Bayesian non-parametric models that specify Dirichlet process (DP) mixture priors independently on mutually exclusive subsets of model parameters.
+Our specification results in a product of Dirichlet process mixture (PDPM) priors.
+A key feature of the proposed approach is the ability to allow differential clustering at multiple scales, which enables clusters of samples that share only a subset of common model parameters resulting in greater flexibility.
+We develop several variants of the proposed approach that encourage differential degrees of heterogeneity via different modes of multiscale clustering by altering the manner in which the parameter space is partitioned.
+First, we develop the PDPM approach in the generic setting of multivariate density estimation for kernel mixtures of the form $\int K(x; \Theta)dP(\Theta)$, and establish posterior consistency properties.
+We also provide a toy example that illustrates the distinct numerical advantages of the product mixture models compared to a traditional DP mixtures in terms of clustering accuracy.
+Subsequently, we generalize the proposed PDPM approach to multivariate time-series data under the framework of a VAR model, which is our primary focus in this article.
+In such settings, the multiscale clustering approach becomes even more relevant given a large number of parameters in the autocovariance matrix whose dimension grows quadratically with the vector dimension.
+Starting from a VAR model that allows for limited differences in clustering across multiple scales and greater model parsimony, we eventually develop a variant that is able to independently cluster row-specific parameters, which provides greater flexibility in practical applications.
+By specifying appropriate base measures in the DP prior, it is possible to enable appropriate shrinkage for the autocovariance elements that facilitates feature selection.
+Additional dimension reduction is also possible via a low rank representation for the residual covariance.